NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Validation-Response-Payload.page.md

       <p>

         <p>The validation Response may include up to 3 Encounter Resources:<br><br>1.
-The original encounter from the requesting 999 service<br>2 The encounter created by the CAS undertaking the Validation Note: THIS ENCOUNTER IS THE FOCUS OF THE VALIDATION RESPONSE MESSAGE<br>3 The encounter created by the 999 service receiving an ITK Ambulance Request following a Validation outcome of CAT1 or CAT2 and sent in the ITK acknowledgement back to the validating service and in the Validation Response back to the original requestor.</p>
+The original encounter from the requesting 999 service<br>2.
+The encounter created by the CAS undertaking the Validation.
+Note: THIS ENCOUNTER IS THE FOCUS OF THE VALIDATION RESPONSE MESSAGE<br>3.
+The encounter created by the 999 service receiving an ITK Ambulance Request following a Validation outcome of CAT1 or CAT2 and sent in the ITK acknowledgement back to the validating service and in the Validation Response back to the original requestor.</p>
         {{tree:https://fhir.hl7.org.uk/StructureDefinition/UKCore-Encounter  , hybrid}}
         <p>